 A Jersey limited liability company has legal personality that is separate from that of its members.
 From 14 February 2023 a limited liability company at registration may be either a body corporate or an unincorporated body.
 No subsequent change is permitted.

 A limited liability company may be formed with a sole member.
 All members have limited liability, meaning they cannot be held personally responsible for any debts or loss of the limited liability company.

 A limited liability company is governed by the terms of a limited liability company agreement.
-This must be in writing and sets out the rights and obligations of the manager and members.
+The JFSC requires that this must be in writing and sets out the rights and obligations of the manager and members.

 How to set up a limited liability company

 Limited liability company registrations can only be made by an entity regulated by the JFSC, with the relevant licence to provide formation services

 Our guidance on registering a limited liability company takes you through each stage of the process and tells you what information and documents you need to provide.

 The registration process includes an application for consent to create limited liability company interests under the Control of Borrowing (Jersey) Order 1958 (COBO consent).

 Limited liability company forms

 You are required to provide information on the proposed limited liability company, the activities and related parties.
 Consideration is given to: